NEW!! Online Training for Birth Professionals

 Module five: prevention is better than cure – the postnatal care plan

-Following this course, you will feel enthused, excited and confident about the very valuable role that you can play in supporting women’s mental health in the postnatal period.
+Following this course, we want you to feel enthused, excited and confident about the very valuable role that you can play in supporting women’s mental health in the postnatal period.

 Why you can trust these courses: Mia Scotland has 30 years experience in mental health, 15 years experience training birth professionals both in the NHS and outside of it.
 She is a qualified, registered Chartered Perinatal Clinical Psychologist, with oodles of experience in the birthing world.
 She is unique in being a fully qualified birth doula who is also a clinical psychologist.
 She knows psychology, she knows training, she knows the birthing world.